danardekani/app-sec-architecture-mini-project/architecture-review-draft.md

 ECS to RDS and S3 (Data Layer):
 The app securely connects to RDS for transactional data and to S3 for file storage.
 Both are encrypted with AWS KMS and accessed through private endpoints.

-## AWS Services & Design Trade- offs
+## AWS Controls & Design Trade- offs

 | Service  | Benefits| Impacts |
 | -------- |-------- |-------- |